-While I don’t particularly like supplements, especially synthetic supplements for various reasons I’ve discussed previously here, there are a few whole food supplements that deserve special attention.
-My largest frustration with supplements is that they really shouldn’t be used unless you already have a solid nutrition foundation, and you have a good reason to supplement (ie. knowledge that you need it from testing or a specific recommendation from your healthcare professional).
+While I don't particularly like supplements, especially synthetic supplements for various reasons I've discussed previously here, there are a few whole food supplements that deserve special attention.
+My largest frustration with supplements is that they really shouldn't be used unless you already have a solid nutrition foundation, and you have a good reason to supplement - ie. knowledge that you need it from testing (like hair analysis) or a specific recommendation from your healthcare professional.

 With so many choices out there the supplement game can be a dangerous one, as it is incredibly hard to know the ones that will work well for your body, and which ones are just well-marketed garbage.
 Time and time again, I run into clients taking supplements that are actually stressing their body out more than they are helping (especially synthetic vitamin D, calcium, and liver support supplements), so it's always best to work with a health advocate when picking out your synthetic or whole food supplements.
 That said, it also helps to use supplements properly sourced from whole food with attention to quality, as they can be a game changer for your nutrition (and much more easily tolerated by your body).
 You’ll notice my list is made up mostly of whole food supplements, because it's that important to use whole food supplements as much as possible.

-Here’s my top 10 supplement picks that my home is never without (in no particular order):
+Here's my top 10-ish supplement picks that my home is never without (in no particular order):

 Vitamin K2 is greatly underestimated in the nutrition world.
 It has amazing perks in your daily diet, like cancer prevention, supports healthy sex hormone production, and can even help to normalize testosterone levels by raising them in men, and lowering them in women (think PCOS).
 K2 also has the very important job of telling your body where to deposit calcium, so it knows to place it in your bones and teeth instead of in your kidneys (kidney stones) and blood vessels (heart disease).
-Because K2 is found is only found in fermented plant foods and animal foods, it can be difficult to get enough on a daily basis (unless you eat natto or goose liver regularly)…
+K2 is found is only found in fermented plant foods and animal foods, but is also made in the body from your beneficial gut bacteria, that is, if your gut is in good shape.

 3. Topical and Oral Magnesium